agraef/apcmini/ardour-clip-launcher.md

 ![ardour-osc-setup](pics/ardour-osc-setup.png)

 At this point, the patch should auto-connect to Ardour if Zeroconf is working.
-(However, if you have multiple published OSC connections on your local network, and Ardour isn't the first one, you may have to push the "next" button in the `oscbrowser` abstraction -- the one on the right -- until you find the right connection.)
+(However, if you have multiple published OSC connections to Ardour on your local network, then you may have to push the "next" button in the `oscbrowser` abstraction -- the one on the right -- until you find the right connection.)
 Once the connection is established, at least some of the buttons on the APC mini should light up, and the patch will look similar to this:

 ![ardour-clip-launcher](pics/ardour-clip-launcher.png)